zacharygriffee/bring-your-own-storage-utilities/docs/adapt-api.md

     append,              // Append a buffer to a source append$,             // An observable of append
-    entry,               // To retrieve details of entry at key of source del,                 // Del key at source.
+    entry,               // To retrieve details of entry at key of source
+                         // Your source should have an entry or get function to work del,                 // Del key at source.
-    exists,              // Whether the key of source exists ready,               // Whether the source is ready to operate. readdir,             // Get an array of entries of the cwd of source list,                // Get an array of 'entry' details of the cwd of source createReadStream,    // Get a stream of data from a key of source. factory              // A function that returns a `string module` that defines how to
+    exists,              // Whether the key of source exists
+                         // Your source should have an exists, entry, or get function for exists to work. ready,               // Whether the source is ready to operate. readdir,             // Get an array of entries of the cwd of source list,                // Get an array of 'entry' details of the cwd of source
-                         // install this storage source.
+                         // Your source should have a readdir function/generator/observable createReadStream,    // Get a stream of data from a key of source.
+                         // Your source should have either a get or a native createReadStream(fileName, config)

+    factory              // A function that returns a `string module` that defines how to
+                         // install this storage source to make the source portable. randomAccess         // Create a random access storage interface of the iSource.
+You must enable randomAccess
+                         // with Adapt.enableRandomAccess function before use.
     // Properties
     length               // For supporting sources, get the length.
 Not fully implemented. source               // the raw source iSource wraps.